-After you talk to your potential employer on a career fair, they don’t spend weeks thinking about how amazing you are - surprise!
-The best you can do is reminding them about it by dropping them a line afterwards.
+After you talk to your potential employer at a career fair, they don’t spend weeks thinking about how amazing you are.
+They’ve got a business to run!
+The best you can do is reminding them about yourself by dropping them a line after you come back home.

 The memories of the experience will be fresh in both your and their mind and they’ll be more capable of forming an opinion about you.
 When I was a student, I didn’t realize how important it is to follow-up with someone I met or talked to after a networking event.
-I understood the power/importance of it ever since I started working ‘’properly’’.
-There's nothing more refreshing than an enthusiast emailing you how great it was to meet you that day.
-Consider it without a doubt.
+I understood the power of it once I started my first real job.
+It feels great to receive an email from an enthusiast potential hire about how great it was to meet me that day.

 7. Take your time to evaluate

 When the (hopefully) exciting day is over, evaluate it.
 Did you meet your objective?
 How was the vibe of the event?
-Was there anything you could do better?
+Was there anything you could have done better?

 Back to you